 In 2007, when the UK economy was at its absolute peak, just before the onset of the credit crunch, we set up Lush Garden Design.
-Ten years later, we’re still here, so we must be doing something right!
+More than a decade later, we’re still here, so we must be doing something right!

 During that time we’ve often been asked for advice by people looking to enter the world of garden design.
 We’ve answered many questions – from which courses to study to where to find work experience.
 So we thought we’d collect all our answers in one place.
 I hope you find the advice useful.